datatrails/datatrails-scitt-samples/README.md

 Its purpose is to provide a clear example of how to use the current DataTrails SCITT API's, as such, no promise of backwards compatibility is given.

-Developers are encouraged to use the sources in this repositor as reference material for their own integrations.
+Developers are encouraged to use the sources in this repository as reference material for their own integrations.